 Adaptive dialogs defined

-- Supports and sits on top of a rich event system for dialogs, so modeling interruptions, cancellation, and execution planning semantics are a lot easier to describe and manage.
+- Support and sit on top of a rich event system for dialogs, so modeling interruptions, cancellation, and execution planning semantics are a lot easier to describe and manage.

-- Brings input recognition, event handling via rules, model of the conversation (dialog) and output generation into one cohesive, self-contained unit.
+- Combine the conversation model (dialog) and output generation into one cohesive, self-contained unit.

-- Supports extensibility points for recognition, event rules and machine learning.
+- Support extensibility points for recognition, event rules and machine learning.